EduardoRodriguesF/quartz/doc/quartz.1.md

 An error will be thrown upon trying to init into an already existing **quartz** project location.

 ## create <*HANDLE*>...
-Create a new handle with an endpoint.
+Create a new handle.

 The options are as follows:

 **\-\-url** *URL*
-: Sets the new endpoint's URL.
+: Set handle's endpoint URL.

 **\-\-method** *METHOD*
-: Sets the new endpoint's URL.
+: Set handle's endpoint method.

 **\-\-header** *HEADER*
-: Set a header entry for the new endpoint in "key: value" format.
+: Set a header entry in "key: value" format.
 It can set multiple entries by using the argument multiple times.

 **\-\-use**
 : Immediatly switches to this handle after creating it.

 ## status <*OPTION*>
-Display the current status of quartz.
+Print the current status of **quartz**.

 The options are as follows: